-This article has compiled the Top 10 Most Popular Online Degrees sought by online students.
-These degrees are not ranked in any particular order of importance or popularity, rather, this is simply a list that represents the top ten most popular online degrees, along with an idea of the curriculum and salary information for each degree.
+This article has compiled the Top 10 Most Popular Online Degrees for online students.
+These degrees are not ranked in any particular order of importance, rather, this is simply a list that represents the top ten most popular online degrees, along with an idea of the curriculum and salary information for each degree.